samoyi/note/Web/Network/basic/ChromeNetworkTiming.md

 ### Request Sent / Sending
 Time spent issuing the network request.
 Typically a fraction of a millisecond.

+### ServiceWorker Preparation
+The browser is starting up the service worker.

+### Request to ServiceWorker
+The request is being sent to the service worker.

 ### Waiting (TTFB)
 Time spent waiting for the initial response, also known as the Time To First Byte.
 This time captures the latency of a round trip to the server in addition to the time spent waiting for the server to deliver the response.

 ### Content Download / Downloading
 Time spent receiving the response data.

+### Receiving Push
+The browser is receiving data for this response via HTTP/2 Server Push.

+### Reading Push
+The browser is reading the local data previously received.